-8. Consider celebrating a half birthday.
+8. Consider celebrating a half-birthday.

-Another great option for winter birthdays is celebrating a half birthday.
-Consider hosting your little one when the schedule is more relaxed in the summer time.
-Serve a half cake, throw in a present or two, and celebrate those Christmas babies!
+Another great option for winter birthdays is celebrating a half-birthday.
+Consider hosting your little one when the schedule is more relaxed in the summertime.
+Serve a half-cake, throw in a present or two, and celebrate those Christmas babies!

 9. Send out invites early!

-We all know that the hosting birthday parties in December can be tough.
+We all know that hosting birthday parties in December can be tough.
 Be sure to get a head start and send out invites to avoid conflict with another holiday party or Christmas event.
 When you give enough notice, lots of people will let you know if they can make it or not, enabling you to make the best plans for your birthday kiddo!
 It actually might be the best time to host a party over school break when many parents are looking for activities for their children.

 I hope this post inspires you with some Christmas birthday ideas for your winter baby.
 Remember to keep it simple and special with some easy planning.
-Be sure to sign up below for my free meal planner and read more on all of our favorite celebrations during this time of year!
+Be sure to sign up below for my free meal planner and read more about all of our favorite celebrations during this time of year!